{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Managed hosting

-Unlike many other broker websites, QuoteColo is only focused on colocation, managed hosting, and dedicated servers.
+Unlike many other broker websites, QuoteColo only focuses on colocation, managed hosting, and dedicated servers.
 Once you submit your requirements on their website, you will receive multiple quotes within a day or two.

 2. WiredRE.com

-The company website has one of the largest (if not the largest) database of data center and colocation locations around the world.
+The company website has one of the largest (if not the largest) databases of data center and colocation locations worldwide.
 Further, they also host the biggest colocation and data center social network.

 3. COLOpeople.com